Palouse Barns Photo Workshop

 • Day 1: Meet at 3PM in Pullman, WA for a mandatory orientation session.
 We will cover many techniques you will be using during the workshop and discuss the itinerary in detail.
 For sunset, we'll venture out to a few of our favorite barns and silos.
 We've planned a few shots that can take advantage of the rising full moon.

 • Day 2: We are out the door well before dawn to capture early light on the rolling hills behind a photogenic barn.
 We explore many of sights in the area before returning to the hotel for breakfast.
 We take a midday rest break and reconvene for a classroom session where we'll critique images and teach post-processing skills.
-After dinner, we head out to capture the full moon over a distant barn for perfect telephoto compression!
+After dinner, we head out to capture a distant barn surrounded by rolling green hills.

-• Day 3: We head out early to capture the setting moon over a grain silo.
+• Day 3: We head out early to capture a picturesque grain silo.
 After that we find some old houses, barns, and wildflowers to shoot.
 We return to the hotel for breakfast and another post-processing session.
 We go out again mid-afternoon and photograph silos, abandoned houses, and grain elevators surrounded by blooming canola and countless shades of green.

 • Day 4: Time flies when you're having fun!
 We head out for our last sunrise opportunity.
 On our way back we stop by an abandoned house and an old town with myriad subjects to shoot.
 The workshop will conclude by 11AM.